50t0r25/achievement-watchdog/README.md

 ## Usage Notes

-1. **Disable Do Not Disturb:** Ensure that Windows notifications are not blocked while gaming.
+1. **Disable Do Not Disturb (Focus Assit on Windows 10):** Ensure that Windows notifications are not blocked while gaming.
 Go to:
    - **Settings > System > Notifications**
    - Disable "Turn on do not disturb automatically when playing a game."
    - Notifications will not appear if this setting is enabled.

-2. **Achievements Viewer Requires At Least One Achievement Unlocked:** The Achievement Viewer will not display achievements for a game until you have unlocked at least one achievement.
+2. **Achievements Viewer Requires At Least One Achievement Unlocked:** The Achievement Viewer might or might not display achievements for a game until you have unlocked at least one achievement.

 3. **Notifications Work Independently:** Achievement Watchdog does **not** need to be running to unlock achievements.
 It only serves to send notifications when you unlock achievements during gameplay.